Cannot Afford to Pay a CCJ – Options to Avoid Enforcement

 If it might be possible to pay off the CCJ by instalments, an application can be made to court to seek an instalment order.

-Understand your options and make a decision.
+Understand your options, make a decision and take action.
 Putting the matter off will not help.